netomi/netomi.github.com/_posts/2024-08-06-macos-large-runners.markdown

 These [runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-larger-runners/running-jobs-on-larger-runners?platform=mac#available-macos-larger-runners)
 have a considerable higher amount of processors / memory and disk space allocated to them to speed up the execution of workflows.
-This advantage comes at a cost though, as billing per minute of executed workflow time is considerably higher as compared to normal runners (see [billing for runners](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions)), on top of usual minute multiplier for macOS runners (each minute of executed workflow time on a macOS runner counts as 10 minutes for billing purposes).
+This advantage comes at a cost though, as billing per minute of executed workflow time is considerably higher as compared to normal runners (see [billing for runners](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions)), on top of the usual minute multiplier for macOS runners (each minute of executed workflow time on a macOS runner counts as 10 minutes for billing purposes).

 <br/>
 In order to use such a macOS large runner, you can simply add a `runs-on: <runner-type>` to your job definition, e.g. using `macos-latest-large` as runner type: